You can now find the Writing With Rose blog and all the resources you've enjoyed here at GetGreatResults.com!

 Remember, the goal is to both provide the reader a rewarding experience and get your writing out into the world.
 Do this exercise purposefully, but avoid falling into the perfection trap.
 When you sense you have chosen the best specific noun at this time, stop doing the exercise.

 The act of doing this simple exercise helps you clarify what you want the reader to experience and which specific nouns describe it effectively.
 As your writing becomes more descriptive, it becomes more engaging and informative.
-Both you and the reader b
+Both you and the reader benefit!

 Sunday, December 5, 2010